luo4neck/MatchingEngine/README.md

 4, CANCEL ORDER\_ID; e.g. 'CANCEL 5z81f72a'.
 5, PRINT; no other parameter.

-There are 2 order\_type, IOC and GFD:
+There are 2 ORDER\_TYPE, IOC and GFD:
 IOC order (Immediate or Cancel) will not be added to sell/buy list if it was not completely traded.
 GFD order (Good For Day) will be added to sell/buy list if it was not completely traded.